MaulingMonkey/cargo-local-install/Readme.md

 * **Con**: Hundreds of dependencies if you're a weirdo who installs sccache from source
 * **Con**: Lots of cache misses, at least when using `cargo install ...`

-Some concrete numbers from some local testing:
+Some concrete numbers from some local testing with a [global .cargo/config rustc-wrapper configured](https://github.com/mozilla/sccache#usage)

 | with sccache configured for local disk    | time   | notes |
 | ----------------------------------------- | ------ | ----- |